masak/alma/spec/05-functions.md

     * If the named rest parameter has a type, assert that the type is `Dict<string, V>` for some `V`.

-At this point, we know that parameter binding won't fail because not enough arguments were passed for the required parameters, or too many arguments were passed that rest parameters weren't present to absorb.
+At this point, we know that parameter binding won't fail due to not enough arguments being passed for the required parameters, or too many arguments being passed that rest parameters weren't present to absorb.

 * For each required positional parameter, bind it to the corresponding